glynis/generateExperiments/README.md

 Pseudorandomize (psuedorandomize)
 ===================
-This function pseudo-randomzies the items.
+This function pseudo-randomzies the items.  ...to be filled in with greater detail...

 Generate Subject Files (generate.subj.files)